46th Rocket Division

-The 46th Nizhnedneprovskaya Rocket Division was a division of the Soviet Strategic Rocket Forces, active from 1961–62 to 1992 under the Soviet Union, and from 1992 to 2002 as part of Ukraine.
+The 46th Nizhnedneprovskaya (Lower Dnieper) Order of the October Revolution Red Banner Rocket Division / Missile Division (Military Unit 33883) was a division of the Soviet Strategic Rocket Forces, active from 1961–62 to 1992 under the Soviet Union, and from 1992 to 2002 as part of Ukraine.
 The division traced its history back to the 188th Rifle Division, formed in Kaunas in spring 1941.
 The division fought in the Battle of the Dnieper, for which it was awarded the honorific "Lower Dnieper".
 After the Second Jassy–Kishinev Offensive it garrisoned Sliven in Bulgaria.
-At some point it moved to Pervomaisk in Ukraine and became the 20th Rifle Division in 1955.
+At some point it moved to Pervomaisk in the then-Ukrainian SSR and became the 20th Rifle Division in 1955.
 In 1957, it became the 93rd Motor Rifle Division and was disbanded in 1959.
 In 1960, the 29th Rocket Brigade was formed in Pervomaisk and became the 46th Rocket Division in 1960.
 The 46th Rocket Division inherited the honors and awards of the 188th Rifle Division.
 After the dissolution of the Soviet Union, the division became part of Ukrainian military and was disbanded by 2002.

 History

 World War II

 The history of the 46th Rocket Division starts from April 29, 1941, when the formation of the 188th Rifle Division was completed in Kaunas.

 With 29th Rifle Corps of 11th Army on 22.6.41.
-Fought in central Russia and the Ukraine.
+Fought in central Russia and Ukraine.
 It was with the 82nd Rifle Corps of the 37th Army in Bulgaria in May 1945.
 The division played a part in the liberation of Ukraine and Moldova.
 The division's soldiers showed heroism and courage, and three soldiers were awarded the Hero of the Soviet Union, and more than 7000 were awarded military orders and medals.

 For successful operations in the breakout through heavily fortified German defenses in the area north-east of the city of Krivoy Rog, the crossing of the Dnieper, and the liberation of the Lower Dnieper, the division on the order of the Supreme Commander on 17 February 1944 was awarded the honorary title "Nizhnedneprovskiy".

 For exceptional Service to the Motherland in the Great Patriotic War, particularly distinguishing themselves in the battles for the liberation of Krivoi Rog, the division in February 1944 was awarded the Order of the Red Banner.